-The Forum Committee is pleased to offer this advanced writing class to support the psychoanalytic community in developing and refining their writing for presentation and/or publication.
+The Forum Committee is pleased to recommend this advanced, writing class to support the psychoanalytic community in developing and refining their writing for presentation and/or publication.

 Instructor: Dr. Margaret Crastnopol (Peggy) is a faculty member of SPSI and a supervisor of psychotherapy and faculty member at the William Alanson White Institute in NYC.
 She is on the editorial boards of Psychoanalytic Dialogues and Contemporary Psychoanalysis, where she has shaped numerous papers in the direction of publication.
 Dr. Crastnopol is on the Executive Committee of the International Association for Relational Psychoanalysis and Psychotherapy (IARPP) and is the author of Micro-trauma: A Psychoanalytic Understanding of Cumulative Psychic Injury, Routledge, 2015, along with many other published articles.
 She teaches and presents on psychoanalytic subjects both nationally and internationally.

-- Participates will get support and feedback to enhance their in-progress psychoanalytic writing.
+- Participants will get support and feedback to enhance their in-progress psychoanalytic writing.

 - Participants will better understand how to craft a substantive psychoanalytically-oriented paper and make it enjoyable for their audience or readership.